anshul45/Social-Media/README.md

 ![Screenshot (20)](https://user-images.githubusercontent.com/80778090/209697016-63cbe18b-443a-4b7e-aeac-54590bf3b7b7.png)
 ![Screenshot (21)](https://user-images.githubusercontent.com/80778090/209697021-0b784eb1-207d-4538-8b25-4663fd012503.png)

-Social-Media is a website where users can and and like posts.
-User can add and remove friends, you must have an account for use this application.
+Social-Media is a website where users can add and like posts.
+Users can add and remove friends, you must have an account to use this application.

 This project was created using React.js, Node.js, Express, MongoDB, and MaterialUI.